spencerarogers-archive/pull-request-challenge/README.md

 # Pull Request Challenge

-In order to get instructions for the next part of the challenge, you need to submit a pull request to this repository from a repository fork.
+In order to get instructions for the next part of the challenge, you need to submit a pull request to this repository from a forked repository.

 Follow [these](https://help.github.com/articles/fork-a-repo) instructions to fork the repository.